 g) East Midlands Development Corporation

-Leicestershire County Council is one of five East Midlands local authority owners of EM DevCo Ltd. The company is working with partners from business, academia, and government to supercharge the local economy and create tens of thousands of new jobs via three landmark developments of national significance.
-The three developments of regeneration sites are:
+Leicestershire County Council was one of five East Midlands local authority owners of EM DevCo Ltd. The company worked with partners from business, academia, and government to develop the local economy and create new jobs.